Deathmax/deathmax.github.io/_posts/2015-05-28-bravefrontier-update-notes.md

 #Claire/Colt ES

-ES is now activated if the other unit is in the same squad.
+ES can now be activated if the other unit is in the same squad.

 ---